gargdevanshi1/fair-machine-translation/README.md

 ## 📝 License

 This project is intended for research and educational use.
-Licensed under MIT.